gritsiem/DS_Assignment_5/README.md

 # DS_Assignment_4

 ## Description
-This project builds on the E-commerce [full stack project](https://github.com/gritsiem/DS_Assignment_2).
+This project builds on the Atomic broadcast protocol in the existing E-commerce application [full stack project](https://github.com/NaveenaGanesan/DS_Assignment_4).

-In this setup, we focus on creating and managing replicas of our existing server-side components.
-We replicate the REST servers and DBs for our application and manage them using group communication protocols based on TOTEM and Raft.
+In this setup, we focus on managing membership of our existing server-side components.

 ### Architecture
 There are 7 components:
 - 2 clients: Seller and Buyer